ScratchLang/ScratchLang/README.md

 # The Plan
 This is mainly made in Shell Script, but if you know languages like C and Python, then you can make some stuff in that so people have many options to choose from.

 We need to get the compiler working first, then we can add all the blocks.
-A ScratchScript file (.ss) is locaded in the resources folder.
+A ScratchLang file (.ss) is locaded in the resources folder.
 Just create a project, go into the sprite folder, then replace the text from the .ss in the sprite folder with the text from the .ss in the resources folder.

 The compiler should read the testcode.ss, write the project.json, and pack it and every asset into a .sb3, that can be played and edited in Scratch